-SAGU's special music and drama ministry groups represent the University while ministering Christ in chapel, church, organizational, community and international settings.
-Students are encouraged to participate in these groups as they provide an excellent opportunity for Christian service while attending SAGU.
+Nelson University special music and drama ministry groups represent the University while ministering Christ in chapel, church, organizational, community and international settings.
+Students are encouraged to participate in these groups as they provide an excellent opportunity for Christian service while attending Nelson University.